 Best time to visit Napa

 While winter brings the yellow mustard blooms and fall the kaleidoscopic of fall color in the vineyards, Napa is a year-round destination with Mediterranean weather comprising of sunny days and cooler temperature in the evening.
 Doesn’t that sound perfect for some rest and relaxation?
 I’m a little partial to yellow, so December to March when mustards are blooming is my favorite time to visit Napa, the occasional clouds just add to the romance of the place.
 The beautiful yellow colors make a rich contrast to the vines that stand alone.
 The mustard turned into the soil provides rich compost for the coming of the new year.
 The mustard season lasts to the end of March and in my opinion one of wine country’s greatest shows.

-Here are a few kid friendly things to do that we found while we were in Napa, we were they for just a couple of days and hit only the highlights but we have planned return trips already to check a few more off the wishlist.
+Here are a few fun kid friendly things to do in Napa – we were they for just a couple of days and hit only the highlights but we have planned return trips already to check a few more off the wishlist.

 Up Up and Away on a Hot air Balloon

 In the quiet of the morning, balloons lift off into the sky and provide a breathtaking view of the Valley.
 You can see the world-famous wine country of Napa Valley from the air on a sunrise hot air balloon ride.
 Start the day off right with coffee and pastries and then climb into a comfortable basket and take to the skies as day breaks across the valley.
 Enjoy a bird’s-eye perspective of Napa’s rolling hills, expansive vineyards and elegant estates during a 1-hour flight.
 Once back on solid ground, indulge in a hot breakfast buffet with sparkling wine.
 This is one of the best experiences when visiting Napa.

 Take the Wine Train